-As a result of the conversion of the Debenture and related accrued interest into common shares during the period, we no longer have any secured debt.
-Nevertheless, we have to raise additional capital.
-If the Company is not able to raise capital, we may be forced to cease operations.
+We will have to raise additional capital.
+If we are not able to raise capital, we may be forced to cease operations.
 We continue to pursue and explore a range of opportunities including partnering and regional licensing as well as equity offerings.
 However, there is no assurance that these arrangements will be completed.
 Delays in securing funding could potentially delay future clinical trials and obtaining regulatory approvals necessary for the commercialization of apabetalone.